 - Excessive Rates of Speed

 Excessive rates of speed may mean traveling in excess of the given speed limits.
-For instance, if the road signs indicate that you should be riding at 50km/hour but you ride at100km/hour, then you’re riding in excess of the posted speed limit. was considered as a result of speed in 2013.
+For instance, if the road signs indicate that you should be riding at 50km/hour but you ride at100km/hour, then you’re riding in excess of the posted speed limit.
+34% of motorcycle crashes was considered as a result of speed in 2013.

 - Alcohol Cases